fespinoza/social-graph-editor/README.md

 * Click Families
   * set an uniq selected family [DONE]
-  * set only actor families clickable in actor mode
+  * set only actor families clickable in actor mode [DONE]
-  * set only relation families clickable in relaiton mode
+  * set only relation families clickable in relaiton mode [DONE]
   * create actors of this family
   * create relations of this family